General Financial Aid Information

 Federal Pell Grant

-Eligibility for Federal SEOG and LEAP Grants is based on Pell Grant eligibility and exceptional financial need.
-Annual Federal SEOG and LEAP Grants range from $500 to $1000 at Dalton State College.
+Eligibility for Federal SEOG Grant is based on Pell Grant eligibility and exceptional financial need.
+Annual Federal SEOG Grant range from $500 to $1000 at South Georgia State College.
 Awards are made each semester based on available funding, and are awarded to students with the highest financial need.
 Priority is given to students who meet the deadline dates (May 1 for Fall, November 1 for Spring, and March 1 for Summer)

 Direct Loans require the completion of the FAFSA application and the Institutional Data Sheet (and all other documentation for verification purposes if selected) and the Direct Loan Request form.
 A Master Promissory Note and Loan Entrance Counseling can be completed at www.studentloans.gov

 Students enrolled at last half-time (6 hours) in programs eligible for federal aid may borrow low-interest Student Loans: 1) Subsidized - for students with financial need.
 The federal government pays the interest while the student is enrolled at least half-time and during the six-month grace period.
-For loans made after July 1, 2010, the interest rate on the Subsidized Student Loan is 4.5%; 2) Unsubsidized - the student pays the interest while in school and during the six-month grace period, or requests that the interest be added to the balance of the loan.
-The Unsubsidized Student Loan interest rate is 6.8.
+For loans made after July 1, 2018, the interest rate on the Subsidized Student Loan is 5.05%, once the repayment period begins; 2) Unsubsidized - the student pays the interest while in school and during the six-month grace period, or requests that the interest be added to the balance of the loan.
+The Unsubsidized Student Loan interest rate is 5.05%.
 For more information and application instructions, visit our student loans webpage.

 Work study is awarded on a first come first serve basis.
 Normally we award all the work study funds available to us in the Fall.
 A student should drop by the financial aid office the second week of the semester to complete necessary paperwork and a job assignment.
 We have additional funds to award for students to begin Spring or Summer.

-The SGSC Foundation and the Dye Foundation awards scholarships for first-time entering freshmen and returning studens.
+The SGSC Foundation and the Dye Foundation awards scholarships for first-time entering freshmen and returning students.
 Visit our scholarship page for additional information.

 A student who drops classes during the drop add period may be awarded an adjusted amount of Pell, HOPE or other type financial aid.
 The student’s aid will adjust to the number of hours the student is enrolled in at the end of the drop/add period.